NeTEx

 • Format: A collection of CSV (text) files, bundled in a ZIP archive.

-• Structure: Simple, tabular format with predefined files such as stops.txt, routes.txt, trips.txt, stop_times.txt etc.
+• Structure: Simple tabular format with predefined files such as stops.txt, routes.txt, trips.txt, stop_times.txt etc.

 • Focus: Widely used for timetable information, real-time information and open data portals.

-Detailed information on GTFS in the GTFS Cookbook.
+Detailed information on GTFS in GTFS Cookbook.

 HRDF (HAFAS Raw Data Format)